RobbinLawFlutter/flutter-demos-1-ui-layout/aa_environment_setup_test_drive/docs/environment_setup.md

 - From any terminal run `flutter doctor -v` to see that now the flutter sdk sees the android sdk but there may be some license issues.
 - From any terminal run `flutter doctor –android-licenses` and choose `y` for all.
 There are about 10 licenses to say yes to.
 - From any terminal run `flutter doctor -v` to see that now the doctor is happy with the android tool chain.
-- Start Android Studio and under `more actions` click on the `virtual device manager` and create a virtual device if one has not already been created for you.
-Use the instructions as per document called `Create a Virtual Machine` located at `flutter.dev`.
-Launch the new Virtual Machine.

 ---